jsbattig/clipshare/memory-bank/activeContext.md

 - Important to validate authentication on reconnection
 - Client connection tracking helps with UI status updates
 - Need to consider scalability for future enhancements

+### Code Stability and Change Management
+Key lessons from recent troubleshooting:
+- Seemingly minor changes (like localStorage key names) can have cascading effects
+- Missing utility functions can break functionality in non-obvious ways
+- When implementing fixes, focus on one issue at a time with comprehensive testing
+- Having a reliable rollback point is crucial for maintaining application stability
+- Git force-push can be a necessary tool when reverting to a stable state